Young female wearing glasses, a white button up dress shirt, and a gray blazer waving at her computer screen getting ready for virtual intertview

 Business casual attire for women

-Maintaining a professional appearance while balancing comfort and style is the goal for business casual attire.
+The goal of business casual attire is to maintain a professional appearance while balancing comfort and style.
 Here are some ideas on creating a polished and put-together business casual interview outfit, from dresses and skirts to pants and blouses.

 What to wear for women: